n6v26r/ArduinoTetris/README.md

 # ArduinoTetris
-Really shitty code for a tetris game thingy in arduino with a 3.5" TFT fisplay
+Really shitty code for a tetris game thingy with a arduino Mega 2560 with a 3.5" TFT display